ykasidit/android_ndk_c_rust_go_builder/README.md

-Android NDK C/C++, Rust and Golang builder docker image
+Android NDK C/C++, Rust and Golang binary builder docker image
 =======================================================

 Use this image to quickly build Rust, Go or C/C++ executables, shared/static libs for Android.